-It’s a critical and impactful look, through the lens of an inner city black neighborhood, at the powerful forces of fractured communities, strained race relations, economic imprisonment, class struggle, racial profiling and police brutality, and the explosiveness bubbling underneath the surface of America’s falsehoods.
+It’s a critical and impactful look, through the lens of an inner-city Black neighborhood, at the powerful forces of fractured communities, strained race relations, economic imprisonment, class struggle, racial profiling and police brutality, and the explosiveness bubbling underneath the surface of America’s falsehoods.

 It’s a 24-hour panoramic view of my cherished Bed-Stuy community, where my mother and father bought their first home in the wake of the devastating riots that bruised an already battered former oasis in the late 60s.

-On the hottest day of the year, what starts off with fun and laughter devolves into a powder keg of violence that ends in the death of Radio Raheem at the hands of the NYPD, and the resulting riots that destroys Sal’s Famous Pizzeria, a neighborhood institution.
+On the hottest day of the year, what starts off with fun and laughter devolves into a powder keg of violence that ends in the death of Radio Raheem at the hands of the NYPD, and the resulting riots that destroy Sal’s Famous Pizzeria, a neighborhood institution.

-I knew the work would be dynamite from Rosie Perez’ opening dance sequence, which mirrored the films vibrant vitality and energetic life force, powered by Public Enemy’s brutally pulsating theme song, Fight the Power.
+I knew the work would be dynamite from Rosie Perez’ opening dance sequence, which mirrored the film’s vibrant vitality and energetic life force, powered by Public Enemy’s brutally pulsating theme song, Fight the Power.

 Never before was a protest song so sexually and beautifully communicated in nonverbal fashion.
 And I love how Spike explored the commonality of the New York African-American and Puerto Rican aesthetic as well.